 - Breathe out a bit more than you breathe in.

-If you want a real treat, put your legs up a wall.
-This will stretch your back and your hamstrings.
-(A position most easily approached by lying in the fetal position on your left side, rear and heals near the wall, then roll onto your back and extend legs up.)
-Put a washcloth over your eyes, and your hands on your stomach.
-Adjust until your comfortable, not overstretched; lay here and breathe.
+If you want a real treat, try extending your legs up a wall.
+This will stretch your back and hamstrings.
+(A position most easily approached by lying in the fetal position on your left side, rear and heals near the wall, then rolling onto your back and extending legs up.)
+Put a washcloth over your eyes and your hands on your stomach.
+Adjust until you are comfortable, not overstretched.
+Lie there and breathe.

-If you are on a spring break of sorts and beauty surrounds, take 10 minutes to be there, alone, with your breath.
-If you are not, still, make this happen at home, today.
+If you are on vacation and beauty surrounds, take ten minutes to bask, alone, with your breath.
+If you are not, make this happen at home.
+Today.